-A PSVA is a grossly apparent aberrant connection between the extrahepatic portal vasculature and the systemic circulation (connecting a branch of the portal vein to the vena cava or azygous vein) that diverts blood to the systemic circulation, bypassing the liver.
+A portosystemic vascular anomaly (PSVA) is a grossly apparent aberrant connection between the extrahepatic portal vasculature and the systemic circulation (connecting a branch of the portal vein to the vena cava or azygous vein) that diverts blood to the systemic circulation, bypassing the liver.
 Reduced portal flow to the liver causes hepatic lobular atrophy.
 Because the portal circulation transports microorganisms, toxins, nutrients, and other materials from the intestines to the liver, detoured blood is not cleansed or processed before circulation to the brain and systemic circulation.
 Consequently, neurotoxic substances that can provoke encephalopathic effects can be circulated directly to the brain, causing HE.
-Other noxious products and infectious agents inefficiently removed by the liver in animals with PSVAs results in a more severe clinical challenge to what should be mild health concerns (eg, infectious diarrhea, infected wounds, dermatitis, tick bites, other).
+Other noxious products and infectious agents inefficiently removed by the liver in animals with PSVAs result in a more severe clinical challenge to what should be mild health concerns (eg, infectious diarrhea, infected wounds, dermatitis, tick bites, other).

-Congenital PSVAs are seen primarily in purebred dogs with extrahepatic PSVAs, predominating small purebred terrier-type dogs (eg, Yorkshire Terriers, Maltese, Shih Tzu, Havanese, Papillon, Miniature Schnauzers, Pugs, Cairn Terriers, Norfolk Terriers, Tibetan Spaniels, and others).
+Congenital PSVAs are seen primarily in purebred dogs with extrahepatic PSVAs, predominantly in small purebred terrier-type dogs (eg, Yorkshire Terriers, Maltese, Shih Tzu, Havanese, Papillon, Miniature Schnauzers, Pugs, Cairn Terriers, Norfolk Terriers, Tibetan Spaniels, and others).
 Intrahepatic PSVAs predominate in large-breed dogs, including (but not exclusively) Irish Wolfhounds, Old English Sheepdogs, Labrador Retrievers, and Golden Retrievers.
 Extrahepatic PSVAs usually arise from the portal vein, left gastric vein, or splenic vein and connect to the caudal vena cava (most common), the azygous vein, or rarely another systemic vessel.
 An intrahepatic PSVA represents the retention of an embryonic vessel that carries fetal blood from the placenta to the heart, through the middle of the liver but bypassing the hepatic circulation (ductus venosus).
 This malformation is only occassionally seen in small-breed dogs and cats.